Don't miss these 5 top-rated movies screening around Dublin

 Spider-Man: Into the Spider-Verse

-With a critical approval rating of 97 percent and an audience score of 94 percent on Rotten Tomatoes, "Spider-Man: Into the Spider-Verse" has gotten stellar reviews since its release on Dec.
-14. According to the site's overview of critic reviews, "'Spider-Man: Into the Spider-Verse' matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor, and plenty of superhero action."
+With a critical approval rating of 97 percent and an audience score of 94 percent on Rotten Tomatoes, "Spider-Man: Into the Spider-Verse" has been a must-watch since its release on Dec.
+14, with a consensus that "'Spider-Man: Into the Spider-Verse' matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor and plenty of superhero action."

-It won for Best Animated picture at the Golden Globes and is nominated for an Oscar for Best Animated Film.

-In the mood for popcorn?
-It's playing at Regal Hacienda Crossings Stadium 20 & IMAX (5000 Dublin Blvd.) through Thursday, Jan.
-31. Click here for showtimes and tickets.
+It's playing at Regal Hacienda Crossings Stadium 20 & IMAX (5000 Dublin Blvd.) through Thursday, Feb.
+7. Click here for showtimes and tickets.

 The Favourite

-Olivia Colman won the Golden Globe for Best Actress, while the film was nominated for Best Picture and Rachel Weisz and Emma Stone were nominated for Supporting Actress.
-It received an Oscar nomination for Best Picture.
-Yorgos Lanthimos was nominated for Best Director, Olivia Colman for Best Actress, while Weisz and Stone were for Best Supporting Actress.

-It's playing at Regal Hacienda Crossings Stadium 20 & IMAX (5000 Dublin Blvd.) through Thursday, Jan.
-31. Click here for showtimes and tickets.
+Catch it on the big screen at Regal Crow Canyon Stadium 6 (2525 San Ramon Valley Blvd.) through Wednesday, Feb.
+6. Click here for showtimes and tickets.

 Bumblebee